bevyengine/bevy-website/.github/ISSUE_TEMPLATE/docs.md

 ## Proposed Solution

-Provide informations about what would be required to consider this issue resolved.
+Provide information about what would be required to consider this issue resolved.

 ## Additional Information (optional)